![]() |

 administrations.
 His book, The Process of Education, from 1961, was and still is

 one of the movement's jolly decent guides.
-Bruner has since been involved in many
+Bruner was since involved in many

 educational enterprises, including the founding of the US Head Start.
 He was a